silverbulletmd/silverbullet/website/🔌 Core.md

 Page template have one “magic” type of page meta data that is used during instantiation:

-* `PAGENAME` is used as a default value for a new page based on this template
+* `$name` is used as a default value for a new page based on this template

 In addition, any standard template placeholders are available (see below)

 For instance:

     ```meta
-    PAGENAME: "📕 "
+    $name: "📕 "
     ```

     # {{page}}